 “Mental Health is About Reclaiming Control Where I Now Have None.”

-“One of the hardest things about this virus has been that lack of control over the parameters of my existence, which makes me numb, helpless, demotivated and frustrated.
+“One of the hardest things about this pandemic has been that lack of control over the parameters of my existence, which makes me numb, helpless, demotivated and frustrated.
 The meds don’t stop this feeling, nor do push-ups or meditation.
 It’s just there, always, screaming and writhing away — this feeling that I want to be more and create more.”

 As a journalist, I’ve followed the pandemic from the first cases in Wuhan, reported on its first deaths, and documented its spread across the world.
 It was scary to watch at the outset, and it’s scary now.